ibrahim-s/bookLibrary/readme.md

 Author: Ibrahim Hamadeh
 NVDA compatibility: 2019.3 and later
-Download [version 2.2.2][1]
+Download [version 2.2.3][1]

-This addon helps the user to arrange his downloadable or online books in library like way.
+This addon helps the user to view and access his downloadable or online books At the same time he can arrange his local books in library like way.
+he can add, edit or remove any of his local libraries or books.

 From the main dialog of libraries, you can choose the library you like and press enter on it.
 You can in this dialog, add, Rename or remove any libraries at any time.
 On the library dialog, you can read informations about the books, size of file, the link, and other links if present.